 Jacqueline Simmons, Ed.D. designs curricula, produces films, and leads professional development workshops with local and international non-profit organizations, schools and universities, museums, and foundations.
-Her work involves the design of curricula and pedagogical approaches for challenging topics, such as the history of American slavery and complex sociopolitical issues, such as resilience and innovation among vulnerable populations across the globe.
-She has conducted research and led capacity building workshops in Afghanistan, Kenya, Palestine, South Africa, South Korea, Thailand, the UK and in cities across the US.
+Her work involves the design of curricula and pedagogical approaches for challenging topics, such as the history of American slavery, and complex sociopolitical issues, such as resilience and innovation among vulnerable populations across the globe.
+She has conducted research and led capacity building workshops in Afghanistan, Kenya, Palestine, Singapore, South Africa, South Korea, Thailand, the UK and in cities across the US.

-Jacqueline is a Senior Lecturer and the Vice Chair of the Curriculum & Teaching Department at Teachers College, Columbia University where she also directs the Master of Education and Master of Arts degree programs in curriculum studies.
-Her teaching and research examines the design, theory, and critical analysis of curricula with particular attention to youth, media, sense-making and conceptions of innovation.
+Jacqueline is a Senior Lecturer and the Vice Chair of the Curriculum & Teaching Department at Teachers College, Columbia University.
+She also serves as Program Director for the Master of Education and Master of Arts degree programs in curriculum studies.
+Her teaching and research examines the design, theory, and critical analysis of curricula with particular attention to youth and communities, media, and multimodality.

 She is co-creator of a curriculum lab called Black Paint, a collaborative space to reimagine possibilities for curriculum making through investigations of place, materiality, and affective ways of knowing.

 Education with Purpose